pastaclub/PnPPP/README.md

 PnPPP solves this problem once and for all: it automatically rotates components as needed and generates a modified pick-and-place file in the format the fab expects.
 In order to do this, PnPPP first needs to know which components need to be rotated and by what offset.
-A different tool relies on a seperate file which contains a list of all components to be rotated and the respective angles... from a logical point of view however, I found it more appropriate to not have yet another file and instead specify this piece of information directly in the component library.
+Other tools rely on seperate files cotaining that information... however, from a logical point of view, this information is associated with the definition of a component, so I found it more logical to manage it where the component is defined: in the schematic library itself.
 To achieve this, I am using a custom parameter named `JlcRotation` on every schematic symbol that needs rotation.
 This parameter is automatically added by PnPPP to the rotation of all instances of the respective component.

 Note that `Rotation` is a mandatory per-instance parameter (i.e. it can be different for each instance of a component on the PCB), while `JlcRotation` is an optional per-symbol parameter (i.e. it is set only once per each schematic symbol and applied to all instances of the part).
-The engineers at Altium in their infinite wisdom provided no possibility for CircuitStudio users to configure which fields to export as part of a pick-and-place file, therefore PnPPP pulls this information out of the BOM and then applies it on the pick-and-place data.
+CircuitStudio does not let users configure which fields to export as part of a pick-and-place file, therefore PnPPP pulls this information out of the BOM and then applies it on the pick-and-place data.

 So whenever you find the rotation of a part to be incorrect, you can simply open the schematic symbol in your library, add a `JlcRotation` parameter, and let PnPPP do the work.
-From then on, whenever you use the `Generate outputs` feature, PnPPP will know what to do and automatically fix your pick-and-place files.
+From then on, whenever you use the `Generate outputs` feature, PnPPP will know what to do and automatically fix your pick-and-place files, in your current project as well as in all future projects until the end of days.

 By the way: you don't have to use the name `JlcRotation` for the parameter.
 You can configure a custom parameter name in `config.json` so your library could even contain different rotation offsets for different